brooksquil/ruby-exercise-9-modules/README.md

   end

 end
 Create a class Table that inherits from class Furniture and also has added variable for seating(Integer).
-Use the module Properties as a mixin in the class Table in order to determine its number of legs, type of wood, dimensions and description.# ruby-exercise-9-modules
+Use the module Properties as a mixin in the class Table in order to determine its number of legs, type of wood, dimensions and description.